Shawabty fragments of unidentified queen ?

-From Nubia (Sudan), Meroe Beg.
-S. 84 (tomb of unidentified queen ?) debris in front of (outside) door block (21-1-197) and S hill top (near S. 84) surface debris under block rocks.
+From Nubia (Sudan), Meroe S hill top near Beg.
+S. 84 (tomb of unidentified queen ?) surface debris under block rocks.
 1921: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition